Claireje/af-frontend-challenge/README.md

 ```bash
 docker run -p 8080:8080 cat-app
 ```
-Thus, the application will be available at http://localhost:8080.

 ## Evaluation Criteria

 Your submission will be evaluated based on the following criteria: